lab1092/blender-manual_ja/manual/animation/techs/shape/shape_keys.rst

       Select two objects, the Shape is copied to the active object.

    Mirror Shape Key
-      If your mesh is nice and symmetrical, in :guilabel:`Object` Mode, you can mirror the shape keys on the X axis.
+      If your mesh is nice and symmetrical, in *Object* Mode, you can mirror the shape keys on the X axis.
       This wont work unless the mesh vertices are perfectly symmetrical.
-      Use the :menuselection:`Mesh --> Symmetrize` function in :guilabel:`Edit` Mode.
+      Use the :menuselection:`Mesh --> Symmetrize` function in *Edit* Mode.

    Mirror Shape Key (Topology)
-      This is the same as :guilabel:`Mirror Shape Key` though it detects the mirrored vertices based on the topology of the mesh.
+      This is the same as *Mirror Shape Key* though it detects the mirrored vertices based on the topology of the mesh.
       The mesh vertices dont have to be perfectly symmetrical for this one to work.

    New Shape From Mix